fallenhitokiri/leeroyci/Readme.md

 Master is always considered to be stable and ready for production.

 ### Build Script
-Before we start make sure you have a script that is able to run tests for your repository.
-Two arguments passed to your build script, the repository URL (first argument) and the branch name (second argument) to which was pushed.
-Let us es a really simple one for now
+Before you start make sure you have a script that is able to run tests for your repository.
+Two arguments are passed to your build script, the repository URL (first argument) and the branch name (second argument) to which was pushed.
+Let us use a really simple one for now

      #! /bin/bash
      ls